Rainbow-Dreamer/music_analysis_batch_language/README.md

 1
 Cmaj7 | → D7 | Fmaj7 | Cmaj9(omit 3)
 ```
-If you don't want to display the content of the chord steps of the composition analysis, but you need to configure the parameters, for example, you don't want to display the number of current bars.
+If you don't want to display the content of the chord scale degree of the composition analysis, but you need to configure the parameters, for example, you don't want to display the number of current bars.
 then you can write `. ` or `~` or just leave it blank.
 ```
 Cmaj7;!D7;Fmaj7;Cmaj9(omit 3)$$b=F